Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Conclusions and future work

-where the calculation of the minimum sum of edge lengths under the projectivity constraint is denoted as $\min_{\arr\in\Proj} \{\VD{\Rtree}\}$ \cite{Iordanskii1987a,Hochberg2003a,Gildea2007a}, and is linear-time computable \cite{Alemany2021a}.
+where the minimum sum of edge lengths under the projectivity constraint is denoted as $\DminProj$ \cite{Hochberg2003a,Gildea2007a}, and is linear-time computable \cite{Alemany2022a}.
+While $\Omega(\Ftree)\le 1$ holds for any sentence \cite{Ferrer2022a} as it is equivalent to $\VD{\Ftree}\ge\Dmin$, the statement $\Omega_{\mathrm{pr}}(\Rtree)\le 1$ only holds when applied to projective sentences.
+In other words, $\Omega_{\mathrm{pr}}(\Rtree)\le 1$ needs not hold since we can have that $\VD{\Rtree}>\DminProj$.
+In the absence of any word order constraint on a sentence, $\Omega$ is expected to be zero while $\Omega_{\mathrm{pr}}(\Rtree)$ is expected to be zero if the only word order constraint is projectivity.
+Formally, $\expe{\Omega(\Ftree)}=0$ and $\rexpe{\Omega_{\mathrm{pr}}(\Rtree)}=0$.
 Thanks to our article, such investigation of the optimality of dependency distances can be carried out reducing the computational cost and maximizing numerical precision with respect to an approach based on a Monte Carlo estimation of $\ExpeDProj$.

+Here we have focused on $\rexpe{\VD{\Rtree}}$, the expectation of $\VD{\Rtree}$ on random arrangements of an individual tree.
+Finally, future research should consider the problem of $\expe{\rexpe{D}}$, the expectation of $\rexpe{D}$ on ensembles of random trees of a fixed size $n$. $\expe{\rexpe{D}}$ is indeed the average value of $\ExpeDProj$ among all $n$-vertex rooted trees $\Rtree$.
+Although there are at least two ensembles possible, that is uniformly random {\em labeled} trees and uniformly random {\em unlabeled} trees, a closed-form formula (or algorithm) to calculate $\expe{\rexpe{D}}$ seems easier to obtain in the former.